anthonyburrow/Pydle/README.md

 pydle
 ```

-This game was built on Python 3.13.5 for Windows, and requires the following
+This game is developed on Python 3.13.5 for Windows, but it should be
-Python packages (which are installed with `pip install .`):
+combatible with Linux as well.
+The following Python packages (which are
+installed with `pip install .`) are required:
 - `numpy`
 - `pynput`
 - `pywin32` (Windows) / `python-xlib` (Linux)